mrciolino/wiki-backup/Events/Pirate-Raid.md

 ring of the ram
 necklace of fireballs
 belt of giant strength

-Spoops found an empty Ornate Chest and Phoenix in a cage.
+empty Ornate Chest
+Phoenix in a cage

 On the night of celebration, the party breaks out the Deck of Many Things, and decides to start pulling cards in their less than sober state.
 Bazzert pulls the card of ruin, and Krorg informs him that his Pirate accountants made a mistake, and his share of 128,000 gold was left unaccounted for.
 Angered, Bazzert pulls another card to try and win his money back, but pulls a bad card and gets put into a coma.
 Os pulls the traitor card, and runs from his friends in Altricia.
 When Krorg hears the news about Os and Bazzert, he concludes Os must have stolen Bazzert's soul.
 He then takes Os's share of the treasure and puts a bounty on his head, making him the most wanted man in the world.
 By sunrise, the members of the party depart each to go their own way for the next few years as a means to use their new treasure.